 The SEE program builds on 25 years of experience Smithsonian Early Enrichment Center educators have in using museums and community resources to enrich the lives of young children and provide a positive foundation for life-long learning experiences.

-- The Smithsonian Early Explorers (SEE) and SEE Bilingual are programs of the Smithsonian Early Enrichment Center (SEEC)
+- The Smithsonian Early Explorers (SEE) and is a program of the Smithsonian Early Enrichment Center (SEEC)

-- Classes meet Mondays and Wednesdays from 9:30 am – 11:30 am in the National Museum of Natural History, Q?rius Jr. Room
+- Classes meet Mondays and Wednesdays from 9:30 am – 11:30 am in the National Museum of Natural History

 - Classes include caregiver and child